1966 in Japanese music: Annual charts

 Yukio Hashi's was number 1 in the Japanese kayokyoku annual singles chart published in Billboard.

 Classical music

 The Nagoya Philharmonic Orchestra was founded.

 Film and television

 The music of The Face of Another, and Akogare (Japanese: あこがれ), by Tōru Takemitsu, won the 21st Mainichi Film Award for Best Music.

 Music industry

 The value of records production was $88 million.

+Overseas

+The Spiders toured Europe, departing from Japan on 24 October, and returning there on 14 November.